-Your first visit will take about an hour and will include a full medical assessment.
+Your first visit will take up to 45 minutes and will include a full medical assessment.
 We discuss the reason you’ve come to see us, your general health and medical history and your day to day routine such as diet, exercise and what is happening in your life.
 We will then ask you to undress down to your underwear so that we can examine and assess your posture and movements fully (please feel comfortable to bring shorts).

 Once we are confident with a diagnosis based on the findings of our examination, your individual treatment plan will be discussed with you.
 If you require further medical investigation such as scans or blood tests, we will refer you to your GP or another appropriate medical professional.